eamsdev/MiniESS/README.md

 ## Getting Started

 The (micro-)framework is still under development and is in its early stages, so the packages have not yet been published for public use.
 However, the source code is available in this repository.
-Both `MiniESS.Projection` and `MiniESS.Core` are required for full event sourcing functionality.

 For a full working example with a React frontend, see the `MiniESS.Todo` project.